 Why I’m fed up of giving up

-If you’ve stepped into a supermarket this month, you may have eyeballed the smoothie mixes and low-calorie microwave meals padding out promotion aisles.
+If you’ve stepped into a supermarket this month, you might have eyeballed smoothie mixes and low-calorie microwave meals padding out promotion aisles.
 That’s because two of the most common new year’s resolutions are to eat healthy and lose weight.

 Healthy.
 That glorious utopia beyond crisps, thick-sliced white bread and purple Strongbow.
 It’s something I’ve constantly strived for since being diagnosed with coeliac disease five years ago.
 It’s also something I’ve made myself extremely ill with.